 The idea of the beloved green Statue distracting the already driven-to-distraction motorists and pedestrians at that intersection is downright scary.
 Whether taking the time to look for Lady Liberty, or being surprised by Her in the middle of a turn, or texting a friend that you just saw the Statue, the City’s creation of such a remarkable distraction is exactly what we do not need at Erie Blvd. and Union Street.

 It is most certainly not a pedestrian-friendly intersection, as drivers are immediately allowed to start turning when pedestrians get the Walk signal at that long crosswalk.
-Just yesterday (Aug.
+Ironically, just yesterday (Aug.
 27), two left-turning vehicles came speeding in front of me, as I tried to cross with the Walk Signal in that very crosswalk.
 I jumped back and signaled the third driver, in a large black SUV, to stop.
 She did, but angrily (and ignorantly), yelled at me: “I have a green light!”
-I hope Lady Liberty is not too squeamish as she gazes out the intersection.
+I hope Lady Liberty is not too squeamish as she gazes out at the intersection.

 . . quite a view for, and of, Lady Liberty . .